simonmichael/hledger/site/manual.md

 ### Timelog

-hledger can also read timelog files.
+hledger can also read timelog (aka timeclock) files.
 [As with Ledger](http://ledger-cli.org/3.0/doc/ledger3.html#Time-Keeping),
 these are (a subset of) [timeclock.el](http://www.emacswiki.org/emacs/TimeClock)'s format,